-- 1. Write a function called twoToTheN(n) that calculates 2^n for n >= 0 in log(n) time. - 2.
-Write two functions, one called mean(L) and the other called median(L) that return the average and the median of a list of numbers, respectively.
+- 1. Write a function called twoToTheN(n) that calculates $2^n$ for $n \ge 0$ in log(n) time. - 2.
+Write two functions, one called mean(somelist) and the other called median(somelist) that return the average and the median of a list of numbers, respectively.
 You may implement this functions recursively or iteratively.
-For a list with an even number of elements, let the median be the average of the two central items. - 3.
+For a list with an even number of elements, let the median be the average of the two central items.
+For those of you that took CS150, I realize this is a repeat, but try and do it from scratch again anyway:) - 3.
 Assume a tree is represented as a nested list of lists.
-E.g., the tree

-Would be represented as the list
+E.g., the tree would be represented as the list